 Contact at least two former clients and ask about the scope and nature of the services provided and their satisfaction with the work performed.
-Keep in mind that consultants will always attempt to provide the most favorable references, and also that even the best consultant cannot predict all of the site circumstances and project outcomes.
+Keep in mind, however, that even the best consultant cannot predict all of the site circumstances and project outcomes.